 Earthquakes in GuamIn Guam, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
 Due to the special tectonic situation of the country, there are more earthquakes than average.

 Back to overview: Guam

-Earthquakes in Guam since 1950The strongest earthquake in Guam happened on 08/08/1993 in the region Tuman Bay, Apra Harbor with a magnitude of 7.8 on the Richter scale.
-The earthquake also triggered a tsunami with further victims and destructions.
+Earthquakes in Guam since 1950The strongest earthquake in Guam happened on 08/08/1993 in the Tuman Bay, Apra Harbor region with a magnitude of 7.8 on the Richter scale.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |08/08/1993||Tuman Bay, Apra Harbor||24 km||7.8||0|

 These statistics are based on datas from the National Geophysical Data Center / World Data Service (NGDC/WDS): Significant Earthquake Database. doi:10.7289/V5TD9V7K.
 Data have been summarized and translated.